JasonToups/markdown-resume/resume.md

 ### Chartboost : Sr. Quality Engineering Lead / San Francisco / May 2015 - Jan 2016

+Mobile ad network.
 Tested Chartboost SDKs for iOS, Android & Unity for release.

 - **Wrote** automation test scripts in Python, using PyTest and Selenium with the Appium framework.
 - **Ran** & Maintained build scripts to create release builds, with Jenkins.